actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/04 Time Provider.md

 ## Object Attributes

 There are two fields declared in the class.
 The first just holds a string of the agent's location.
 The location is computed using an HTTP request to a free GeoIP service in the *determineLocation()* method.
 The field is accessed in the *getLocation()* method to return the immutable location of the service.
-Remember that this value is cached as described [before](../02 Time Service Interface/#the-getlocation-method).
+Remember that this value is cached as described [before](02 Time Service Interface/#the-getlocation-method).
-*todo: test link to before*

 The second field is a set of the current subscriptions to the time service.
-The object type *SubscriptionIntermediateFuture* represents the server side of the subscription future as described for the [time service interface's *subscribe()* method](../02 Time Service Interface/#the-subscribe-method)
+The object type *SubscriptionIntermediateFuture* represents the server side of the subscription future as described for the [time service interface's *subscribe()* method](02 Time Service Interface/#the-subscribe-method).
-*todo: test link to subscribe method*

 ## The Subscribe Method

-*todo*
+On each call, the *subscribe()* method creates a new subscription future object for the new subscriber and returns that object.
+The subcription future object is also added to the subscriptions list, so it can be notified about each new time message.

+Furthermore, a termination command is set on the subscription future.
+This command is executed when the subscription ends either due to a network error or when a client explicitly cancels the subscription.
+In the command, the time provider agent prints out a message and removes the subscription from the list.

 ## The Agent Life Cycle

-*todo*
+The notification behavior of the time provider is captured in the *body()* method.
+It is annotated with *@AgentBody* to state that it should be called once after the agent is started.

+The repeated notification is modeled by a so called component step, which is scheduled using the *IExecutionFeature*.
+Each Jadex component is internally operated by a set of features that handle the different aspects like execution and required or provided services.
+The features can be accessed using the *IInternalAccess.getComponentFeature(Class<?>)* method.
+The API of the available features can be found [here](../../../../javadoc/index.html?jadex/bridge/component/package-summary.html).

+[//]: # (*todo: relative link to same version also for master?*)

+Using the *repeatStep()* method of the execution feature, a step is scheduled every 5 seconds.
+In this step, the time provider iterates through all current subscriptions and sends the next time message using the *addIntermediateResultIfUndone()* method.
+The 'IfUndone' part threby states that errors should be ignored, e.g. when the subscription was just cancelled.